You Don't Love Me Anymore ("Weird Al" Yankovic song)

 "You Don't Love Me Anymore" is a song by American recording artist "Weird Al" Yankovic.
 It was released as the second single from his seventh studio album Off the Deep End on June 19, 1992.
 While much of his musical output consists of parodies of other artists' material, "You Don't Love Me Anymore" is an original composition written and produced by Yankovic.
-A soft acoustic ballad in a style parody of Nicolette Larson, the song features darkly humorous lyrics about a relationship between Yankovic and an unnamed woman that has faltered to the point that she repeatedly attempts to kill him, which he has only just begun to notice; this is Yankovic's first ballad.
+The song is a soft acoustic ballad that features darkly humorous lyrics about a relationship between Yankovic and an unnamed woman that has faltered to the point that she repeatedly attempts to kill him, which he has only just begun to notice; this is Yankovic's first ballad.

 Yankovic requested his record label Scotti Brothers to release the song as the second single from Off the Deep End.
 As the label would only release the single if its music video was a parody, Yankovic modeled the video for "You Don't Love Me Anymore" after the video for the song "More Than Words" by American rock band Extreme.
 Directed by Jay Levey, the video features a cameo appearance by American-Canadian singer Robert Goulet.
 To Yankovic's surprise, "You Don't Love Me Anymore" garnered moderate amounts of radio airplay and peaked at number 26 on the Canadian singles chart.

-The song was parodied in German lyrics by the heavy metal band JBO.
+The song was covered in German by heavy metal band JBO as "Ich glaube, Du liebst mich nicht mehr" and in Dutch by WC Experience as "Jij wekt de impressie".